Gamification

 Kick’s Shoes has really taken off, thanks to a social media campaign that went viral on TikTok.
 Customers are pouring in every day, and the HR department needs to add over a dozen employees to their roster—fast.

 One major change they made was to replace the application process with a game.
-Candidates no longer have to write and upload boring resumes that are hard to sort through and evaluate.
+By gamifying employee engagement from the very beginning, candidates no longer have to write and upload boring resumes that are hard to sort through and evaluate.
 Instead, candidates play a game that requires some effort and commitment to complete.

 The game: